13 Coding Games for Kids

 This child-coding website offers fun graphics and the opportunity to connect and code a team sport with other players in the community.

-Players visit the Kithgard Dungeons, where they write code to the hero, Anya.
+Players visit the Kithgard Dungeons, where they write code for the hero, Anya.
 Students are moved to complex tasks and codification after completing a level.

 This game also allows exploring various worlds and levels to encourage children to learn more and take on more coding challenges.